Short Annapurna Base Camp Trek - ABC 5 Days

 • MealsBreakfast, Lunch, Dinner

 We'll start the hike in the early morning from Lower Sinuwa to Deurali.
-The first one and half hour hike from Lower Sinuwa takes us to Bamboo.
+The first one-and-a-half-hour hike from Lower Sinuwa takes us to Bamboo.

 After a hydration break at Bamboo, you’ll resume hiking to Dovan and “Himalaya” for the next two hours.
 We'll have our lunch at a tea house in “Himalaya”.

-The two-hour hike from the Himalayas takes us to Deurali where we'll stay overnight.
+The two-hour hike from "Himalaya" takes us to Deurali where we'll stay overnight.
 Tea houses in Deurali offer hot water showers, electricity, and fast internet.

 Day 3:Trek from Deurali to Annapurna Base Camp Via Machhapuchhre Base Camp